Fabulous Philippines > Bohol

 Bohol

-The Chocolate Hills of Bohol
+The Choclate Hills

 Bohol's towns have beautiful examples of Spanish colonial churches.
 For example, in Baclayon, the oldest town in Bohol, is Baclayon Cathedral, one of the oldest churches in the Philippines (it was built in 1595), with a 21-meter-high belltower.
 In Loboc, you can see the San Pedro Church (built in 1602).

 There are interesting examples of other Spanish architecture too.
-For example, the old Punta Cruz Watchtower at Maribojoc was built in 1796 to watch for pirates
+For example, the old Punta Cruz Watchtower at Maribojoc was built in 1796 to watch for pirates.

 There are excellent diving locations around Bohol.
 Panglao island, just southwest of Bohol's capital, Tagbilaran City, is famous for its diving spots and is often listed as one of the top ten diving locations in the world.

-Tarsier image
+The Tarsier

 The Philippine Tarsier (Tarsius syrichta), with its large goggle-like eyes and its long tufted nonprehensile tails and which is considered to be the second smallest primate species in the world, is found in Bohol and in the nearby islands of Samar, Leyte, and Mindanao.
 Unfortunately, the tarsier will be soon extinct unless protected.
-You will have a chance to see tarsiers during your visit to Bohol.